camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 #### (optional) Test DNS chaining

-A simple setup to test that the DNS chaining is working properly by using nginx pods and services to ping each other.
+A simple setup to test that the DNS chaining is working by using nginx pods and services to ping each other.

 1. Deploy the following nginx pod and service to each cluster within the `camunda-london` and `camunda-paris` namespaces.